-Despite this investment, the 2022/23 budget settlement fell within the poor settlement range of scenario planning assumptions with cost pressures of just over £14.4 million, funding uplifts of £11.3 million and therefore required savings of £3.1 million.
+Despite this investment the 2022/23 budget settlement fell within the poor settlement range of scenario planning assumptions with cost pressures of just over £14.4 million, funding uplifts of £11.3 million and therefore required savings of £3.1 million.
 We were able to identify £0.5 million of immediately achievable savings so our current savings challenge for 2022/23 is £2.6 million.

 The budget for the year 2022/23 was agreed by the IJB on 16th March 2022 and recognised that we have legacy savings of £2.6m from before the pandemic and that the landscape has changed, particularly around demand and complexity, the ability to introduce new charges or increase criteria for care package support.
-Our reserves strategy, in place before the pandemic, should see us through the year as we work towards gaining efficiencies from our Recovery & Renewal programme and also by managing, as best we can, the budget we have allowed for to meet increased demand.
+Our reserves strategy, in place pre the pandemic, should see us through the year as we work towards gaining efficiencies from our Recovery & Renewal programme and also by managing, as best we can, the budget we have allowed for to meet increased demand.
 We are not anticipating Covid funding for unachieved savings in 2022/23.

 The Recovery and Renewal Programme is a significant area of work that spans multiple years.
 We have recently restarted this as part of our recovery.
-At present there are 16 projects with 9 currently live and we expect further projects will be added over time.
+At present there are 25 projects with 9 currently live and we expect further projects will be added over time.
 Our case recording system replacement project is one of the most significant and recruitment is underway to ensure key posts can support delivery.

-There are currently 6 projects that should support delivery of savings as a combination of cash and efficiencies, which in turn should allow us to manage demand and release budget.
+There are currently 3 projects that should support delivery of savings as a combination of cash and efficiencies, which in turn should allow us to manage demand and release budget.

-- Care at Home redesign (phase 2) staffing and balance of in-house and purchased care - Replacing the Scheduling system for Care at Home more efficient use of resources - Learning Disability redesign use of technology as an alternative to sleepovers and more individualised approach from outreach work; better outcomes - Replacing our case recording system more efficient use of resources - Reviewing the use and parameters of our individual budget calculator - Reviewing our use of commissioned services
+- Care at Home redesign (phase 2) staffing and balance of in-house and purchased care - Replacing the Scheduling system for Care at Home more efficient use of resources - Learning Disability redesign use of technology as an alternative to sleepovers and more individualised approach from outreach work; better outcomes

-The programme was paused as part of our response and work has recently restarted.
+These projects were paused as part of our response and will recommence imminently